 psql: error: connection to server at "192.168.1.50", port 5432 failed: FATAL: password authentication failed for user "testuser"

-Generally, the issue involves one of these causes:
+The issue typically involves one of these causes:

 - Incorrect password: Reset it with